troyth/ooo/ROADMAP.md

 4. Implement schema in javascript
 5. Develop test app in Node.js
 6. Reconfigure test Node.js app to use Backbone
+7. Integrate Breakout.js for Arduino-based sensor data streams
-7. Develop production quality app for re-mixing objects
+8. Develop production quality app for re-mixing objects
-8. Teach Site to Site course at Columbia GSAPP using _ooo_
+9. Teach Site to Site course at Columbia GSAPP using _ooo_
-9. Find collaborators
+10. Find collaborators